 1. Can I claim medical expenses?

-In 2019 and 2020, the IRS allows taxpayers to deduct the total qualified unreimbursed medical care expenses for the year that exceeds 7.5% of their adjusted gross income (AGI).
-For instance, say your AGI is $50,000 and your medical expenses are $6,000.
-7.5% of your AGI is $3,750, so you can only deduct the $2,250 beyond that.
+Based on the 2020 tax rules, the IRS, “allows taxpayers to deduct the total qualified unreimbursed medical care expenses for the year that exceeds 7.5% of their adjusted gross income (AGI)”.
+For example, say your AGI is $50,000 and your medical expenses are $6,000.
+Since 7.5% of your AGI is $3,750, you can deduct $2,250.